JSandhu223/osticket-prereqs/README.md

 `sudo unzip osTicket-v1.18.1.zip -d osTicket`

 This unzips the content into another folder called `osTicket`.
-Now that we have unzipped, we can delete the original zip file with the `rm` command.
-Next navigate to to the directory `osTicket/upload/include` and run
+Now that we have unzipped the zip file, we can delete it with the `rm` command.
+Next, navigate to to the directory `/var/www/html/osTicket/upload/include` and run

 `sudo cp ost-sampleconfig.php ost-config.php `